CommonCoreOntology/CommonCoreOntologies/README.md

 		* **mappings** - Contains mappings between content in CCO and other ontologies.
 	* **templates** - Contains templates used to create issues and discussion topics.
 	* **workflows** - Contains release management files needed for GitHub Actions.

-## Getting Involved

-For information regarding the management of CCO, tutorials, lists of projects that extend CCO, associated research, standards activities in the IEEE, and more, please navigate to the [CCO home page](https://commoncoreontology.github.io/cco-webpage/)

-For bug fixes, developed suggestions for improvement, or minor updates, please open an issue using the template [here](https://github.com/CommonCoreOntology/CommonCoreOntologies/issues)

-For more open-ended discussion, general questions, or compliments, please navigate to the discussion board [here](https://github.com/CommonCoreOntology/CommonCoreOntologies/discussions)